 Periodontitis affects millions of Americans each year.
 Swollen gums, also known as gingivitis, precede gum disease, so it is important to catch it in the early stages.
 Dr. Greg Reece and the staff at Dentistry of the Queen City offer periodontal therapy in our Charlotte, NC dental office.

-Left untreated, gingivitis can develop into a more severe condition called periodontitis.
-This can eventually cause the loss of your teeth.
+Left untreated, gingivitis can develop into a more severe condition we call periodontitis.
+This can eventually cause bone loss and the loss of your teeth.
 Fortunately, before letting it get to that point, you have a number of treatment options available to you.
-Let’s take a look at some common causes, and how periodontal disease is treated.
+Let’s take a look at some common causes, and how we can fix periodontal disease issues.